 Double Decker Burger

-This Double Decker Burger has two grilled beef patties each topped with a cheesy slice of Land O Lakes® Deli American, plus classic burger fixings and a secret sauce on top.
-Perfect for summer grilling!
+This Homemade Burger has two grilled beef patties layered up with all the classic burger fixings and a secret sauce on top.
+It's perfect for summer grilling!

 - 1/2 cup mayonnaise